 This anti-sibilance mode is primitive but is insidiously subtle when used correctly.
 It is implemented both by parallel and cascade notch filters at different frequencies.
 This is a 'soft' control, and a good default value to use might be 5 to 15.
+Most often, I use -as=9.5, which often gives a good balance.
 You might have to adjust the setting, and is mostly useful for very loud sibilance, and is also very effective against 'fake sibilance' where they used an approx 6kHz peaking filter to brighten the vocals.
 Be careful, because the setting is not effective over a wide dB range, and also can create a weird kind of dynamic compression at high frequencies.
 REALLY WORKS WELL!!!!